Challenge level: 3 out of 5

 |7 September - 14 September 2019||On Sale|

-Take a walk on the wild side on the “bear necessities” Trek, our first ever challenge to support your favourite animal and wildlife charities!
-Open to all fitness levels, this trek pushes you out of your comfort zone.
-We stay mostly in simple lodges and tents, so no frills or luxury - just the bare necessities and the adventure of a life-time!
+Take a walk on the wild side on the Bear Necessities Trek Transylvania 2019, a life-changing challenge trekking for five days through the Carpathian Mountains.
+Open to all fitness levels, this trek pushes you out of your comfort zone and into an enchanting world of Gothic architecture, fir-tree forests and limestone peaks.
+We stay mostly in simple lodges and tents, so no frills or luxury - just the Bear Necessities and the adventure of a lifetime!

 After a flight from London to Otopeni, we transfer to our hotel in the beautiful town of Sinaia, whose stunning architecture, fir tree forests and backdrop of the Bucegi Mountains gives us a perfect introduction to central Romania.
 Simply put, this place looks like a fairy-tale - and with vampires and bears awaiting us, we could be in one!
 This evening, we have dinner at the hotel and a challenge briefing from our local guides.

 After breakfast, we meet our guide and trek from the hotel into the Bucegi Mountains.
 On our way, we pass the enchanting Peles Palace, a perfect example of German-Renaissance architecture.
 We follow clear trails up through the mountains and are rewarded with views of valleys and fir-tree forests, until we reach Bucegi Plateau.
 Here, standing at 2,000 m above sea level, we have incredible panoramas of the surrounding mountains.
 We then descend to Padina hut, a simple lodge tucked in the mountains, where we camp for the night.